george-daniel314/OwinAuthenticationWithAngular/ReadMe.md

 Header :- Content-Type : application/x-www-form-urlencoded
 Body : (in x-www-form-urlencoded tab) add the 3 keys and its values

-## Version 3 : d6741ad58a973e8d3c4d217df641781093183b48
+## Version 3 : bf75fc55e4472b2bc38663b710d64c660694c838

 Added web project with angular js

 ## NOTE: Documentation will be updated soon with detailed code description in each version.
 But this repository is updated with ready to run code which demonstrates Owin Authentication With Angular.
-Clone, open with VS 2017 and hit F5.
+Clone, open with VS 2017, build and hit F5.
 There you go.!!!